jg210/spring-experiments/README.md

 * Accept "workspace recommendations" in VSC to install required plugins.

-* Restart VSC after installing plugins, otherwise chrome debugger doesn't work.
+* Restart VSC after installing its plugins, otherwise debugging using Chrome doesn't work.

 * Install Google Chrome (for debugging with VSC).